-AYA is a nonpartisan membership organization.
+AYA is a nonprofit, nonpartisan membership organization.
 We go directly to the source and work with lawmakers on the Hill to advance legislation that improves the lives of young people.

 45 million Americans are drowning in $1.7 trillion of student debt.
 Student debt is holding our generation back from buying homes, starting families, and pursuing dreams.

 We are facing a climate emergency.
 From extreme weather to rising sea levels and dwindling resources, young people will be most affected by the consequences of our warming planet.

 Healthcare costs in the U.S. are astronomical.
 Healthcare expenses are the leading cause of bankruptcy, and many Americans are crowdfunding to pay basic medical expenses.

 Each day, AYA's lobbyists are on Capitol Hill advocating for our generation, holding lawmakers accountable, and using the inner workings of the political process to improve the system.

 - Met with the White House’s office of Public Engagement to discuss youth-related priorities including COVID-19 vaccinations for young people, and to introduce AYA and share our 2021 legislative agenda.